 Come in, come in!
+Welcome to the library (my personally favorite place anywhere besides, you know, the kitchen).
 In this room you’ll find the walls adorned with mismatched and makeshift bookshelves acquired through garage sales, barn auctions, and the occasional roadside trash pile.
 Some of the books in this growing collection are tattered and worn, while others shine fresh and spotless, but one thing they all have in common: each holds a story of battered heroes and broken souls rising above the darkness and coming into light and life.
 Of misfits finding fellowship.
 Of outcasts coming home.

 This humble case here holds the stories I’ve written.
 Please enjoy!

 The Forgotten Hero — Fantasy/Cozy Mystery

 What happens when you mix a sea dragon, a scarred fisherman, and a stubborn merchant’s daughter?
 A quirky adventure for fans of Howl’s Moving Castle and Terry Pratchett!
 This title is currently out of print . . . for now.
 But check out other misadventures with Skeer and his whimsical world in Tales of a Forgotten Hero on the Havok e-zine!

 Red Ribbon — Jeremy Nishida didn’t think he needed friends until a mysterious curse threatens to make him disappear—literally!
 YA /Contemporary

 The Riftbreaker Chronicles — YA Fantasy/ Supernatural

 Sebastian and Kurt went hunting for treasure but found ancient magic instead.
 Bound by friendship and a thousand-year grudge, they take on the world’s prejudice in search of a cure.
 Currently published as flash fiction through the Havok e-zine.
 But we have big ideas for these magic boys . . .
 Check out their story, Into the Abyss, in audio!